reenigneorcim/SurPlus/README.md

 26 September 2021

-It took me six months, a lot of sleepless nights, and I ended up having to write my own debugger to get the answers that I needed, but I finally found the source of the race condition that's been plaguing older Mac Pros (and others) using Big Sur 11.3+ and Monterey.
-I still don't know why this problem doesn't seem to appear on newer systems;  my focus has been on finding the problem and creating a solution, and the question of newer systems' success seems like an academic exercise for someone with more time on their hands.
+It took me six months, a lot of sleepless nights, and I ended up having to write my own debugger to get the answers that I needed, but I finally found the source of the race condition that's been plaguing older Mac Pros (and others) using Big Sur 11.3+ and Monterey.  ~~I still don't know why this problem doesn't seem to appear on newer systems;  my focus has been on finding the problem and creating a solution, and the question of newer systems' success seems like an academic exercise for someone with more time on their hands.~~ (Thanks to insight from @vit9696, it seems that newer Macs don't suffer from this problem because those CPUs support the `rdrand` instruction, meaning they don't need floating-point access during early boot.)

 The patch posted here is intended to be incorporated into an OpenCore `config.plist` file.
 If you need assistance with this task, please use one (or more) of the following resources:
 * [The SurPlus thread on MacRumors](https://forums.macrumors.com/threads/surplus-the-big-sur-monterey-fix-youve-been-waiting-for.2313858/)